slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 	SUCCESS = EDUCATION + ACTION

 Success is internal, not external.
 True fulfillment comes from living, not achievement—experiences matter more than material.
-When people finally “succeed,” they often realize they were no more fulfilled at 40 with \$100K in the bank and a BMW than they were flipping burgers at 20 with \$100 to their name.
+When people finally “succeed,” they often realize they were no more fulfilled at 40 with $100K in the bank and a BMW than they were flipping burgers at 20 with $100 to their name.
 They spent so much time, money, and energy chasing something that didn’t truly matter.
 The true measure of success is a calm nervous system.
 Success is a collection of well-curated failures.
-The most successful people are those good at Plan B. We don’t succeed by knowing everything—we succeed by listening.
+The most successful people are those good at Plan B. We don’t succeed by knowing everything, we succeed by listening.

 Fear, not failure, is the biggest barrier to success.
 Some people are terrified of success—they fear they’ll have to buy a suit.